 About the Application

-The application for accreditation is designed to gather information on how an applicant carries out the indicator practices from Land Trust Standards and Practices.
+The application for accreditation (updated in 2014) is designed to gather information on how an applicant carries out the indicator practices from Land Trust Standards and Practices.
 The indicator practices were designated by the Land Trust Alliance Board of Directors and were selected to indicate a land trust's ability to operate in an ethical, legal and technically sound manner and ensure the long-term protection of land in the public interest.
 Click here for the full list of indicator practices.

 Each applicant for first-time accreditation is required to submit a complete application questionnaire with all required attachments.
 The application asks for a significant amount of detail.